 The HOYA Business Conduct Guidelines, which is a code of ethics based on HOYA's Management Policy and Principle, were distributed to all employees of the HOYA Group for them to understand the Group's mission and compliance policies and to act accordingly in everyday life.
-In Japan, employees annually reread the HOYA Business Conduct Guidelines at their respective workplaces to increase understanding thereof.
-They furthermore take online tests for the purpose of affirming their intention to act accordingly.
-Furthermore, regional versions of the HOYA Business Conduct Guidelines were prepared in conformity with laws and regulations and customs of various countries in their respective languages and distributed to overseas employees, who understand the Guidelines and act accordingly in everyday life.
+Employees annually reread the HOYA Business Conduct Guidelines at their respective workplaces to increase understanding thereof and to affirm their intention to act accordingly.

-Executive Officers reported to the Chairperson of the Audit Committee upon having taken online tests, after confirming the Guidelines.
+Executive Officers reported to the Chairperson of the Audit Committee, after confirming the Guidelines.

 The HOYA Help Line, which receives reports and consultation requests from employees of the HOYA Group, has been established since 2003.
 If there is any act that violates laws and regulations or the HOYA Business Conduct Guidelines, the HOYA Help Line, while protecting the informer, deals with it quickly and appropriately, recognizing the problem early and making the relevant organization to exert a self-corrective function, and responds to it to ensure the soundness of the Group as a whole.
-Up to the end of the consolidated fiscal year ended March 2020, the system was introduced into Japan, North America (U.S. and Canada), Thailand, the European region, Philippines, Singapore, Australia, Malaysia, Korea, Vietnam, Brazil, Taiwan and South Africa and is operated in conformity with business customs and laws and regulations of the country or region.
+Up to the end of the consolidated fiscal year ended March 2021, the system was introduced into Japan, North America (U.S. and Canada), Thailand, the European region, Philippines, Singapore, Australia, Malaysia, Korea, Vietnam, Brazil, Taiwan, South Africa and India and is operated in conformity with business customs and laws and regulations of the country or region.